sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 ## Remove previously installed version of the Kepler Community Operator

-If you have previously installed the Kepler Community Operator this will need to be removed prior to the installation of the `v0.8.z` version of the operator.
+If you have previously installed the Kepler Community Operator this will need to be removed prior to the installation of the `v0.8.z` version or above of the operator.
 This is due to changes to the Kepler API that are backward incompatible.
 Please also note that `v1alpha` does not promise backward compatibility and backward incompatible changes are expected until the API matures to `v1beta1`.

 To remove the Kepler Operator use the [Uninstall Operator Script](https://github.com/sustainable-computing-io/kepler-operator/blob/v1alpha1/hack/uninstall-operator.sh) in the [Kepler-Operator repo](https://github.com/sustainable-computing-io/kepler-operator)

-- Run the uninstall script to check the installed version of the operator
+- Run the uninstallation script to check the installed version of the operator

 ```sh
 ./hack/uninstall-operator.sh